 This is a demyelinating disease caused by antibodies against aquaporin or MOG in which the optic nerves and spinal cord are usually involved.

-Think of NMO when there is longitudinally extensive myelitis (LETM defined as more than 3 vertebral segments) with low T1-signal intensity and swelling of the cord.
+Think of NMOSD when there is longitudinally extensive myelitis (LETM defined as more than 3 vertebral segments) with low T1-signal intensity and swelling of the cord.

-On axial images the lesions often involve the central of the cord.
+On axial images the lesions often involve the central gray matter of the cord.

 This is unlike MS, in which the lesions are usually smaller and peripherally located.